Jayesh88-ps/ProgressMate/README.md

-Note: This website is developed using chatGPT and some some custom code.
+Note: This website is developed using chatGPT and some custom code.